 3428 French Hall

 Upon invitation of the faculty, senior majors may earn three academic credits by serving as teaching assistants.
 Students work closely with faculty members who teach lower division core courses.
-This is a training situation for senior majors interested in pedagogical issues in Africana studies.
-Students will serve as teaching assistants in African Diaspora cultures, African and African American history, literature and sociology.
+This is a training opportunity for senior majors interested in pedagogical issues in Africana studies and also perhaps interested in gaining valuable teaching and/or tutoring experience.
+Students may serve as teaching assistants in entry level African Diaspora cultures, African and African American history, literature and sociology courses.

-Prerequisites: A grade of B or above in the capstone and invitation of a faculty member.
+Prerequisites: A grade of B or above in the senior capstone and invitation of a faculty member.